ervinb/ervinb.github.io/_posts/2021-10-19-slo-alerting-for-mortals.md

 Keeping the graph above in mind, this translates to "if the green line starts tilting left: alert!"

 To reiterate on our timeline, the error budget spans out across the whole month.
 The alert we defined operates in an hour long time window.
 It follows that the 1 hour time window is of course not the whole month, but only 0.14% percent of it.

-At the error rate of 0.1% (our SLO), and during that 1 hour long time window, 0.14% of the budget is consumed.
+At the error rate of 0.1% (our SLO), 0.14% of the budget is consumed during 1 hour.

 ![slo-vs-sli](/assets/images/slo-alerting/metric-slo-sli-timeline.png)